 There are many factors at play affecting your building costs such as your developer’s rate, the complexity of the job, your preferences and customizations… all of which should be taken into considerations when doing a cost estimate.

 While SPAs had had its place in the past, people are starting to convert to PWAs since it offers better User Experience (UX).

 Both possessing the app-like interface, PWA brings more engagement and reliability even in offline or slow connection conditions.
-For these reasons that influential brands such as Twitter has initiated The PWA movement by releasing their own PWA version of their site, which is Twitter Lite.
+For these reasons that influential brands such as Twitter have initiated The PWA movement by releasing their own PWA version of their site, which is Twitter Lite.

 And it’s not just Twitter.
 The PWA movement is expected to be here to stay; plus with the recent participation of Spotify, the movement doesn’t seem to be showing any sign of slowing down soon.

 Single Page Application has its limit of not being able to deliver satisfactory UX on big sites, which is why it works best for sites that are data-oriented and not necessarily visually stunning like Gmail and Facebook.